 And while some references give Betty Crocker credit for the first printed use of the phrase in 1957, records as early as 1901 reference recipes for pigs-in-a-blanket in a variety of forms.
 However, the phrase did increase in usage in the English language after it was printed in the 1957 cookbook.

-No matter how you make pigs-in-a-blanket, make enough to share.
+- Try a new recipe.
 We even have two recipes for you to try.
-The ones wrapped in pastry dough make great appetizers or snacks and can be dipped in a variety of sauces.
-Check out the sauce recipes, too!
+The ones wrapped in pastry dough make great appetizers or snacks.

 NATIONAL PIGS IN A BLANKET DAY HISTORY

 National Day Calendar continues researching the origins of this food holiday.

 Pigs in a Blanket FAQ

 Q. Can I use phyllo dough to make pigs in a blanket?

 A. Yes.
 You can use many different kinds of dough to make pigs in a blanket, including phyllo.
 Consider using these:

 Q. What kinds of dipping sauces can I use with pigs in a blanket?

 A. Dipping sauces take pigs in a blanket to a whole new level of tastiness.
 Try these 6 Dipping Sauces to get started.

 April 24th Celebrated (and Not So Celebrated) History